twdykes7/starting-react/README.md

 # starting-react
+An intro to front end development with react

 * This is an application for tracking expenses.
 This project was to give me a solid understanding of react basics by working with components, state, events as well as rendering lists and conditional content.